duxingyi-charles/lifting_simplices_to_find_injectivity/README.md

     cmake -DCMAKE_BUILD_TYPE=Release ..
     make

-You may need to edit NLopt paths in CMakeLists.txt to the proper directories on your machine.
+You may need to edit CMakeLists.txt to change NLopt paths to the proper directories on your machine.

 For Windows, you can use CMake to generate a visual studio project from CMakeLists.txt.

 ## How to use

-The executable `findInjective` asks for 3 arguments: a path to input data file, a path to solver options file, and a path to the file to store the result.
+The executable `findInjective` asks for 3 arguments: a path to an input data file, a path to a solver options file, and a path to the file to store the result.

     ./findInjective [input_file] [solver_options_file] [result_file]

 example:

-    ./findInjective example/input example/solver_options example/result
+    ./findInjective input solver_options result

 [input_file] is mandatory.
 The rest two arguments are optional.
-If [solver_options_file] is not specified, `findInjective` will look for a solver_options file in the directory of the binary.
+If [solver_options_file] is not specified, `findInjective` will look for a file named `solver_options` in the same directory as the binary.
 If that file is not found, the program will fall back to default options.
-If [result_file] is not given, results will be written to a file called result in the directory of the binary.
+If [result_file] is not given, results will be written to a file named `result` in the directory of the binary.

 Input file contains vertices and faces(triangles/tetrahedrons) infomation about the rest and initial mesh, as well as the indices of constrained vertices.